Van Severen Law Office defends criminal cases throughout Wisconsin.

 - A novelty device that spins or moves on the ground.

 Does it shoot something in the air?
 Does it leave the ground?
 In either case, it’s illegal.
 You face up to a $1,000 fine if you use or possess a firework.
 Additionally, almost all local municipalities have their own rules related to fireworks.
-You should contact your local municipality to obtain a permit to shoot off any type of firework that does not meet one of the exceptions in the statute.
+Contact your local municipality and obtain a permit to shoot off any type of firework that does not meet one of the exceptions in the statute.

 Holiday OWI/DUI/Underage Drinking Enforcement

-Whether on the roads or on the lake, the 4th of July holiday is usually a time for increased enforcement of alcohol related laws.
-There are also numerous holiday festivals going on in local communities, as well as Summerfest in Milwaukee.
+The 4th of July holiday is usually a time for increased enforcement of alcohol related laws.
+That enforcement comes on the roads and on the water.
+There are numerous holiday festivals going on in local communities, as well as Summerfest in Milwaukee.
 Pay careful attention to roads that are either blocked off or restricted in these areas.
 Do not give the police a reason to pull you over.
 Make sure your lights are on.
 Make sure the occupants of your vehicle are wearing seat belts, don’t blast loud music, and follow traffic signals.

 If you do find yourself pulled over, be polite with the officer and provide him with your identification.
-If you are arrested, do NOT give a statement without speaking to one of our criminal defense attorneys.
-It may be a holiday weekend, but one of our defense lawyers is always available and will return your call as soon as possible.
-If you need our assistance, do not hesitate to contact our law firm!
-Happy 4th of July!
+Do not give a statement to police without speaking to one of our criminal defense attorneys.
+It’s a holiday weekend.
+Be that as it may, one of our defense lawyers is always available.
+We answer phone calls 24/7.